Brought to you by Interbrand. Edited by Paola Norambuena.

 Valuation, or Brand Valuation, is a strategic tool that brings together market, brand, competitor, and financial data into a single, value-based framework read more:

-Values, also known as Company, Corporate or Brand Values, is a set of beliefs or attributes that represent the code by which and read more:
+Values are the set of beliefs or attributes that represent the code by which an organization lives and operates–its strengths and how it positively read more: